 Diphtheria- This is an often fatal respiratory infection and is common in Western Europe as well as less developed regions.
 You would probably have been vaccinated against this as an infant but may require another jab because they only cover you for 10 years.

-Rabies- People catch rabies normally by being bitten by an infected dog or bat and it still a deadly disease even occasionally in the United States.
+Rabies- People catch rabies normally by being bitten by an infected dog or bat and it is still a deadly disease, even occasionally in the United States.
 You may well be encouraged to have this course of jabs, but most travellers tend not to bother.
-What is crucially important is that if you are bitten by an animal on your travels you seek immediate first aid.
+What is crucially important (whether you have or haven’t had the jab) is that if you are bitten by an animal on your travels you seek immediate first aid.
 Having the vaccination will mean if you are bitten, you will have slightly more time to seek first aid and the post-bite treatment should be quicker.
 If you envisage yourself ever being over 24 hours travel from a doctor/hospital then you may want to consider this but most backpackers don’t get the rabies jab.

 Japanese Encephalitis- A viral disease that is also the result of those blooming mosquitoes.
 It normally results in nothing more than mild flu-like problems however very occasionally it can lead to serious brain damage.
 The disease is only really prevalent during certain times of the year in parts of Asia.
 You may be advised to have the vaccination if you are travelling for more than a month in a badly affected area.